-Based on the same principles as Chinese dietetics, the remedies allow for the rebalancing of the body’s energy in order to restore vitality and the conditions necessary for healing.
-In Chinese hospitals, the pharmacopoeia is widely used to treat all types of pathologies.
+Based on the same principles as Chinese dietetics, the remedies aime at rebalancing the body’s energy in order to restore vitality and the conditions necessary for healing.
+In Chinese hospitals, pharmacopoeia is widely used to treat all types of pathologies.

 Prescribing herbs requires knowledge of the energetic and healing properties of each herb, as well as the synergistic effect of their combination within a formula.

 In 2015, researcher Tu Youyou won the Nobel Prize in Medicine for her research on malaria.
 She developed a particularly effective treatment containing artemisinin.
 Extracted from a plant called Artemisia annua, used in pharmacopoeia and whose medicinal virtues have been known for thousands of years in China.
 Tu Youyou then said, “Chinese medicine and especially pharmacopoeia is a great treasure, I took artemisinin from this treasure. “